donbuehl/zsh-unraid/README.md

 - `array-start`: Start the Unraid array
 - `array-stop`: Stop the Unraid array

-### Flash Backup
-- `flash-backup`: Create a bootable backup of your unRAID configuration

 ### User Scripts
 - `list-scripts`: List all user scripts
 - `run-script <script-name>`: Run a specific user script